Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

 :meth:`~pytorch_lightning.utilities.cli.LightningCLI.add_arguments_to_parser` method which can be implemented to include more arguments.
 After parsing, the configuration is stored in the :code:`config` attribute of the class instance.
-The :class:`~pytorch_lightning.utilities.cli.LightningCLI` class also has two methods that can be used to run code before and after :code:`trainer.fit` is executed: :meth:`~pytorch_lightning.utilities.cli.LightningCLI.before_fit` and :meth:`~pytorch_lightning.utilities.cli.LightningCLI.after_fit`.
-A realistic example for these would be to send an email before and after the execution of fit.
+The :class:`~pytorch_lightning.utilities.cli.LightningCLI` class also has two methods that can be used to run code before and after the trainer runs: :meth:`~pytorch_lightning.utilities.cli.LightningCLI.before_run` and :meth:`~pytorch_lightning.utilities.cli.LightningCLI.after_run`.
+A realistic example for these would be to send an email before and after the execution.
 The code would be something like:

 .. testcode::